apache/mynewt-core/README.md

-# Mynewt Test Repository
+# Mynewt Repository

 # Overview

-This is the Mynewt developer's test repository.
+This is the main Mynewt development repository.
 It contains the major Mynewt packages that are being worked on, along with a few projects used for compiling the packages into working projects, these are: